fonttools/fontbakery/docs/source/developer/writing-specifications.md

 # conditions are used for the dependency injection as arguments
-# and to decide if a test will be skipped
+# and to decide if a check will be skipped
 @condition
 # ttFont is a condition built into FontSpec
 # it returns an instance of fontTools.TTLib.TTFont